 Goods available for sale is 415 units with a total cost of $3,394.00.
 If we divide $3,394.00 by 415, we get a weighted average cost of $8.18 (rounded) per unit.
 The rest of the calculation is very simple at this point.
 The company sold 245 units.
 We will use $8.18 as the cost of each unit, therefore the total cost of goods sold is $2.004.10.
 There are 170 units remaining in ending inventory (415 – 245).
 We will use $8.18 as the cost of those units as well which gives is an ending inventory balance of $1,390.60.

-If we add cost of goods sold and ending inventory, the total is $3,394.70.
-Because we rounded up when calculating cost per unit, we should expect our total to be a bit higher than goods available for sale.
-When doing weighted average, always make sure to tie back to goods available for sale.
+If we add the cost of goods sold and ending inventory, the total is $3,394.70.
+Because we rounded up when calculating cost per unit, we should expect our total to be a bit higher than the goods available for sale.
+When doing a weighted average, always make sure to tie back to goods available for sale.

-If weighted average periodic is the easiest of all the methods, weighted average perpetual is the hardest.
+If weighted average periodic is the easiest of all the methods, the weighted average perpetual is the hardest.
 It is not that the method is hard, it is just annoying because you must calculate a new weighted average cost for each sale, based on the units available for sale at that time.
 When doing weighted average perpetual, do not separate the purchases and sales.

-Perpetual inventory systems require cost of goods sold to be calculated each time there is a sale.
+Perpetual inventory systems require the cost of goods sold to be calculated each time there is a sale.
 Therefore, at the time of each sale, we must calculate the weighted average cost of the units on hand at the time of the sale.
 On January 7, the company sold 100 units.
 We must calculate the average cost of the 225 units on hand as of that date.